Earth Day is a great way to get your kids involved in a project or kick off a community service initiative at your workplace.

 Not sure how to celebrate Earth Day?
 Here are a few ideas.

 Whether you plant a few potted herbs in your backyard or start an entire community garden, Earth Day is a great day to kick off your next planting project.
-You can go as big or as small as you like — just enjoy getting your hands in the dirt.
+Gardening outdoors or starting an indoor plant collection still means you’re adding oxygen into the air and your plants are sucking the carbon dioxide out of it.

 Many communities throw Earth Day events, so check your local newspaper or events calendar to find an event near you.
-Or, if you’re really motivated to celebrate and can’t find anything local, consider partnering with a local community organization to throw your own event!
+If you’re really motivated to celebrate and can’t find anything local, consider partnering with a local community organization to throw your own event!

 Of course, you don’t have to get overly ambitious to enjoy Earth Day.
 Simply getting outside and enjoying nature can be a great way to celebrate.
 Take yourself on a walk and stop to admire the beautiful spring foliage.